mwangdakota/pages-uswds-jekyll/pages/press.md

 ### About the NSF's Small Business Programs

 America’s Seed Fund powered by NSF awards $200 million annually to startups and small businesses, transforming scientific discovery into products and services with commercial and societal impact.
-Startups working across almost all areas of science and technology can receive up to $1.5 million in non-dilutive funds to support research and development (R&D), helping de-risk technology for commercial success.
+Startups working across almost all areas of science and technology can receive up to $1.65 million to support research and development (R&D), helping de-risk technology for commercial success.
 America’s Seed Fund is congressionally mandated through the Small Business Innovation Research (SBIR) program.
 The NSF is an independent federal agency with a budget of about $8.1 billion that supports fundamental research and education across all fields of science and engineering.
 For more information, visit seedfund.nsf.gov.

 ## The history of NSF SBIR